idelfonsog2/idelfonsog2.github.io/README.md

 ### iOS Software Developer | [KIN+KARTA](http://kindandkarta.com/)

 - Deliver a total cost reduction of -$10,000.00 by integrating an iPadOS app with IoT devices
-- iPadOS app with commands and realtime data visualization analytics to/from IoT devices
+- iPadOS app with commands and real-time data visualization analytics to/from IoT devices
-- Small talk about machine learning use cases and example with **Apple CoreML Framework**
+- Small talk about machine learning use cases and examples with **Apple CoreML Framework**

 ### tools/frameworks/libraries